Enable a method of recipient authentication using sender-defined passwords.

 - Security Settings, which govern the recipient's experience.

 The option to use Signing password authentication can be enabled for senders by navigating to Send Settings > Signer Identification Options

 - Signing password checkbox - When checked, Password is an available option for the agreements composed in the group.

-- (Optional) Support contact - By default, the challenge page for the recipient requiring them to enter the password provides the email address of the sender if the recipient needs to contact someone.
-The optional Support contact field replaces the sender's email address with either a phone number or an email address, providing a funnel for inbound queries to a resource dedicated to resolving issues.
+- (Optional) Support contact - By default, the challenge page for the recipient requiring them to enter the password provides the sender's email address if the recipient needs to contact someone.
+The optional Support contact field replaces the sender's email address with a phone number or an email address, providing a funnel for inbound queries to a resource dedicated to resolving issues.

-- (Optional) By default, use the following method - When Signing passwords are enabled for use, the option to set Signing password as the default authentication method is available.
+- (Optional) By default, use the following method - When Signing passwords are enabled, the option to set Signing password as the default authentication method is available.

 Configure the Security Settings

 The agreement signing password has two control options that can be configured by the admin on the Security Settings page under the Agreement Signing Password section: